π Valuation Methodology

 - Revenue vs. Earnings Consistency: If earnings grow much faster than revenue, we blend the rates to avoid unrealistic projections.

-Why earnings-based?
-Stock prices can be irrational; earnings reflect actual business performance.
-Academic research (Ball & Brown 1968, Beaver et al. 1970) shows earnings volatility better predicts business risk than price volatility.
+Why fundamentals over beta?
+Stock prices can be irrational; earnings and returns on capital reflect actual business performance.
+Academic research (Ball & Brown 1968, Beaver et al. 1970) shows earnings volatility predicts business risk well β and the forward risk that trailing stability misses is handled by the fundamentals-based secular-decline guard, not a CAPM floor.
+Market prices never enter the rate.

 π° Competitive Advantage (Moat) Analysis: